Room: 403 Social Work Building

-Dr. Sampson completed a postdoctoral research fellowship with Baylor College of Medicine Department of Psychiatry.
-She worked on a CDC Funded project to reduce the risk of alcohol exposed pregnancy among low-income women in Harris County Hospital District community health centers.
-Effective interventions for health promotion continue to be a priority for Dr. Sampson as she develops her research agenda.
+Dr. Sampson's published research focuses on factors that influence maternal mental and physical health.
+She has published articles on her postpartum depression home visiting intervention, racial/ethnic disparities of postpartum depression, and the use of Motivational Interviewing in health care.
+She completed her postdoctoral research fellowship with Baylor College of Medicine Department of Psychiatry.
+At that time, she worked on a CDC Funded project to reduce the risk of alcohol-exposed pregnancy among low-income women in Harris Health integrated healthcare centers.
+Effective interventions for maternal behavioral health continue to be a priority for Dr. Sampson as she develops her research agenda.